SaifullahIlyas/SFSlideableButton/README.md

  ### Sample Use
  Add button through interface builder or progragramatically.
- Assign  <b>SFSlideableButton<b> class to your button  in identity inspector in case of interface builder.
+ Assign  <b>SFSlideableButton<b> class to your button  in identity inspector in case of interface builder. create outlet of FSlideableButton in case of IB Conform your button to  SFSlideableButtonDelegate and implement the method

+         func didButtonSlides(sender:UIView){}

+  finally  assign your viewcontoller or custom view to SFSlideableButtonDelegate

+       yourButton.delegate = self

  #### Customiseable Properties